phamtq/picoCTF_solutions/Super_SSH/super_ssh.writeup.md

-# [The Beginner's Guide to the picoGym] : Obedient Cat
+# [The Beginner's Guide to the picoGym] : Super SSH

 ## Challenge
 ![Second challenge: Using a Secure Shell (SSH) is going to be pretty important.
 Additional details will be available after launching your challenge instance.](images/super.ssh_challenge.png)